About the Bedford Ouse catchment

 It has been a busy year on the Gt.
 Ouse with the set-up of the River Wardens scheme.
-Since the initial meetings held back in the summer we now have a total of 31 volunteer river wardens watching out on the Ouse, Renhold brook, Elstow Brook, and Bromham Brook collectively with a few more interested and baseline survey to be planned in.
+Since the initial meetings held back in the summer of 2017 we now have a total of 40 volunteer river wardens watching out on the Ouse, Renhold brook, Elstow Brook, and Bromham Brook collectively with a few more interested and baseline survey to be planned in.

 In the upcoming year we are looking to increase the warden’s coverage of the Ouse and expand into other areas of the Upper and Bedford Ouse Catchment with other partners taking on this scheme so we have a better chance of monitoring the health of the whole catchment.

-With the recent good weather, works will finally be starting on the project at Harrold Odell Country Park.
-The project has two elements the first of which will seek to reconnect a silted up back channel to the main river to provide a refuge area for fish in times of flooding as well as off main channel habitat for invertebrates and small mammals.
+Work has finished on the project at Harrold Odell Country Park.
+The project had two elements the first of which will seek to reconnect a silted up back channel to the main river to provide a refuge area for fish in times of flooding as well as off main channel habitat for invertebrates and small mammals.
 The second aspect of the project will be re-profiling a cattle poached bank to prevent excess sediment from eroding into the river.